 - Related Read: How To Get Your Baby To Sleep Well Right From The Start

-In order for me to be o.k. with co-sleeping, I needed to make sure that my husband and I were going to be happy, and my baby was going to thrive.
+In order for me to be o.k. with being a bed sharing co-sleeper, I needed to make sure that my husband and I were going to be happy, and my baby was going to thrive.
 I wasn’t about to let something into our lives and mess up my plans.
 (Are the experienced mammas out there laughing yet?).
 But seriously, we were able to fit it into our lives in a way that we felt good about.

 We wanted to keep our same routine, so at bedtime, I still always put him down in his basinet.
 That is the last step in our bedtime routine and I wasn’t about to change it.

-When he woke up because he was hungry or he was throwing up (or for whatever reason babies like to wake in the night), I would bring him into bed with us and not continue trying to get him back into his bassinet for the whole night.
+When he woke up because he was hungry or he was spitting up (or for whatever reason babies like to wake in the night), I would bring him into bed with us and not continue trying to get him back into his bassinet for the rest of the night.
 It worked.